 The collected letters, put to book by Edith Ainscow's son, bring the story back to life in a particularly poignant way.
 The book contains all of the letters written by the couple from the very beginning in 1915 to May 1916.
 Professor Stockwin has added a series of personal and historic details to make the story more clear.
 Publisher Paul Bagshaw has succeeded in delivering a masterpiece with some great additional photos, often taken by the couple.
 This book is only available through Talbot House and only a limited amount of copies remain.
 A unique treasure you ought to add to your book collection...
 Order the book from firstname.lastname@example.org for just €25 or £20 plus postage.

 On 27 July, Geoff arrives in France and writes his first note home from across the water.
 Talbot House manager Simon Louagie outlines the story and shares many anecdotes.
 Together we watch the filming of Geoff's first letter from France and listen to the music the couple exchanged at the time.
 As icing on the cake, famous reporter Danira Boukhriss Terkessidis interviews the author who published the letters, Professor Arthur Stockwin.
 Arthur is the son of Edith, the 18-year-old girl in our story.

 Rewatch the livestream through this link.

 Students from St. Joseph's College Ipswich bring the story of Geoff & Edith to life with a performance of theatre and music in the historic Concert Hall of Talbot House.
 Geoff also came regularly to watch film and theatre performances, possibly also in this concert hall.
-The show will be performed for the first time in the early evening of 11 December and repeated on Sunday 12 December in the morning.

 TALBOT HOUSE EVERY MAN'S CLUB, POPERINGE, BELGIUM - COPYRIGHT 2021